snlw/Learning-React/README.md

 3. `useState(object)` or `useState(atom)` ?
 [Article](https://blog.thoughtspile.tech/2021/10/11/usestate-object-vs-multiple/)
   - Consider only grouping closely related state items into an object.
-  - Benefits of using useState on atomic states reduces the bundle size, and allow cleaner hooks to be used for a specific state.
+  - Benefits of using useState on atomic states reduces the bundle size, and allow custom hooks to be used for a specific state.

 4. Type Checking using PropTypes.
 ```js